Stanton Burke

 Notable representations:

-• Restructured privacy policies, terms of use, product-specific FAQs, in-app notices, and website disclosures for several global technology companies, including providing strategic advice to product and engineering teams on necessary interstitials and approaches to maintain flexibility while avoiding misrepresentations.
+• Restructured privacy policies, terms of use, in-product disclosures, and consumer-facing notices for global technology companies, including advising product and engineering teams on consent flow design to maintain flexibility while reducing misrepresentation and enforcement risks.

-• Counseled a secure identity and biometrics platform on data privacy, biometrics, and consumer protection laws, including by advising on partnerships and product expansions, data governance, and risk assessments.
+• Counseled a secure identity and biometrics platform on privacy and biometrics compliance, consumer protection risks, and data governance, including by helping navigate product expansions and negotiate key partnerships.

-• Conducted in-depth interviews and analyzed technical documentation and product architecture for a gig economy company to develop legal strategies addressing FTC allegations related to algorithmic fairness in AI systems integral to the client’s business.
+• Developed legal and technical strategy for a gig economy company responding to FTC scrutiny relating to algorithmic fairness in AI systems integral to the client’s business, including by conducting in-depth interviews and deep dives into system design, documentation, and operational controls

-• Advised a streaming service platform on the Video Privacy Protection Act, wiretapping laws, and ad targeting cookies in response to class action lawsuits.
+• Advised a streaming service platform on the Video Privacy Protection Act, wiretapping laws, and online tracking/ad targeting issues in response to class action lawsuits.

-• Guided a mid-market startup on its MarTech and AdTech strategy involving targeted and behavioral advertising, and influencer endorsements, including by ensuring compliance with the FTC Act, CAN-SPAM, TCPA, COPPA, ROSCA, and state privacy laws.
+• Guided a mid-market startup on MarTech/AdTech strategy for targeted ads and influencer campaigns, including assessing compliance with the FTC Act, CAN-SPAM, TCPA, COPPA, ROSCA, and state privacy laws.

-• Led and negotiated targeted data protection assessments as part of due diligence for M&A deals, including by evaluating data handling practices and policies, examining third party relationships and data transfers, security measures, and investigating remediation of past data breaches and incidents.
+• Led privacy and cybersecurity due diligence in M&A transactions, including by evaluating data handling practices and policies, third-party and cross-border data transfer risks, security measures, and incident history and remediation.

-• Counseled companies across technology, retail, fashion, financial, energy / oil and gas, and critical infrastructure on all aspects of cybersecurity, including reactive data breach response management and notification concerns, as well as proactive and post-incident remediation such as revising information security programs and playbooks, and conducting tabletop exercises.
+• Counseled clients across technology, retail, fashion, financial services, energy, and critical infrastructure on all aspects of cybersecurity, including incident response and breach notification analysis, and proactive and post-incident remediation (security programs, playbooks, tabletop exercises, etc.).

-Stanton earned his LL.M. in Technology from Cornell Law School, and his Juris Doctor from Howard University School of Law.
-Stanton graduated from Trinity University with a Bachelor of Science in Business Administration.
+Stanton earned an LL.M. in Technology from Cornell Law School, a Juris Doctor from Howard University School of Law, and a Bachelor of Science in Business Administration from Trinity University.
 He is admitted to practice law in Texas, California, New York, and the District of Columbia.

-Stanton is also a Certified Information Privacy Professional (CIPP), holding both the EU and U.S. data protection certifications granted by the International Association of Privacy Professionals (IAPP).
+Stanton is also a Certified Information Privacy Professional (CIPP), holding both the EU and U.S. data protection certifications granted by the IAPP.
 He frequently serves as a panelist and presenter at leading data privacy and security conferences, industry events, and client CLEs, and has guest lectured at Cornell University, Howard University, University of Houston, and UC Berkeley.
-Stanton also maintains an active pro bono practice, particularly relating to the field and with a focus on nonprofits and startups.
+Stanton also maintains an active pro bono practice with a focus on nonprofits and startups.

 Capabilities